This story takes place in the world of Vael.

 “That’s how they were when we found them.”

 He sat down at the small table without another word.
 Esme watched him read.
-He was a quiet man by nature — she had never seen him rattled — but by the third sentence his hands had begun to tremble.
-She went perfectly still, watching him the way she watched things she didn’t yet understand, storing it up.
+He was a quiet man by nature—she had never seen him rattled—but by the third sentence his hands had begun to tremble.
+She went perfectly still, watching him.
 His eyes moved down the page, then stopped.
 He set the page flat on the table with both hands, as though it might otherwise rise.

 “Where did you get these?” he asked.